 Like window shopping in Office, but even the sale prices put you off?
 Then you need to shop at Offcuts instead.

-Offcuts sell one off last pairs of shoes that would have once been in one of the main Office stores.
+Offcuts sell one-off last pairs of shoes and boots that would have once been in an Office store.
 They may have some markings or the shoes may have suffered some knocks if they are ex-display shoes, but any imperfections are described and photographed.

-Love Clarks shoes?
-Then check out their outlet store with discounts of up to 60%.
-You’re only able to buy 4 pairs of shoes at one time (makes it fair for everyone) and there are no kids shoes on the website.
+Clarks outlet has deals and discounts of up to 60%.
+You’re only able to buy 4 pairs of shoes at one time (which makes it fair for everyone).

 Shoes starting from just £6 a pair, you are looking at huge ranges of one off shoes.
-They buy directly from the vendors, meaning its even cheaper for us and they are brand new.
+They buy directly from the vendors, meaning it’s even cheaper for us and they are brand new.

 If they don’t have your size it will be unlikely they ever will so try not to fall in love and make sure you do a size search.

-They are part of the Kurt Geiger company so are able to get their shoes first – at mega cheap prices.
-With cheap shoes for men and women, you are also able to get 10% discount if you are registered with UNiDAYS, plus you can get extra 15% off your first order if you sign up to their newsletter.
+They are part of the Kurt Geiger company so are able to get their shoes first – at mega deal prices.
+Plus you can get an extra 15% off your first order if you sign up for their newsletter.

 The Soletrader Outlet will see you make savings of up to 60% off the original retail price.

-You’re looking to get the big discount on last season shoes, trainers and boots for men, women and children.
-They sell brands like UGG Australia, FitFlop, Dr. Martens, Rocket Dog, Adidas, Timberland and Palladium.
+They sell brands like UGG Australia, FitFlop, Dr. Martens, Rocket Dog, Adidas trainers, Timberland and Palladium.